Aleridia/SecuMess/notes/notes.md

   * Command injection :
     * Cheatsheet : https://github.com/payloadbox/command-injection-payload-list
   * SQL injection :
+    * In-Band SQLi : get the result in the browser.
+Get some errors : use `'` or `"`
+    * Blind SQLi :
+      * Auth : Bypass logins, mostly put `' 1=1;--` in the command
+      * Boolean based : when have two values in return to confirm the injection worked.
+Can explore the db using like.
+Ex : `' UNION SELECT 1,2,3 where database() like 's%';--` to search for the db name
+      * Time based : with SLEEP(x), will be executed only if the UNION is working
+      * Out of band : 2 communications channels.
+Ex : injection via website but DB answering on the attackers machine
     *
  * Cloud environment :
    * IP with sensitive environment : 169.254.169.254